litestar-org/polyfactory/README.md

 library [odmantic](https://github.com/art049/odmantic), which is a pydantic based mongo ODM.

 For odmantic models, the `id` attribute should not be set by the factory, but rather handled by the odmantic logic itself.
-Thus the `id` field is marked as ignored.
+Thus, the `id` field is marked as ignored.

 When you ignore an attribute using `Ignore`, it will be completely ignored by the factory - that is, it will not be set as a kwarg passed to pydantic at all.

 #### Require (field)

 The `Require` field in turn specifies that a particular attribute is a **required kwarg**.
 That is, if a kwarg with a value for this particular attribute is not passed when calling `factory.build()`, a `MissingBuildKwargError` will be raised.

 What is the use case for this?
 For example, lets say we have a document called `Article` which we store in some DB and is represented using a non-pydantic model, say, an `elastic-dsl` document.
 We then need to store in our pydantic object